Case Closed: Critical response

 In the United States, Case Closed received praises from Mania.com's Eduardo M. Chavez and IGN's A. E. Sparrow for its stories—telling the mysteries and how they were unfolded by the investigations of Conan and gang.
 Sparrow called the style of the series a mix of Scooby-Doo and Sherlock Holmes, while Chavez believed the manga had appeal to readers of all ages.
 Melissa Sternenberg from THEM Anime Reviews gave the series 5 out of 5 stars, she praised its animation and plot, and described it as "what puts Detective Conan as my all-time favorite anime is the superb writing.
 I soak up Detective Conan like a good book, I get so drawn into every episode that everything around me just sinks away and it is just me and the episode.
 It is engrossing.
 I can not think of another word for it.
 Like I said, every episode is fresh, and every mystery that is solved is profound.
 The kid is a prodigy, and you can not blink while watching an episode of this wonderful series".

 ActiveAnime's reviewers commented on complex character design and the "spirit" that the series has, indicating that fans of serialized mystery shows would rather enjoy it.
 The series is also said to better suit the more matured audience.
 Lori Lancaster of Mania.com described Case Closed as "a clever series that had mysteries at every corner", noting the "bizarre" and "interesting" nature of each case.
 IGN's Chris Wyatt was positive to the manner the cases were set up, relating them to Agatha Christie's locked-room mysteries.
 He described the series as "Inspector Gadget meets Law & Order but in an anime style".

 Accolades

 The Case Closed manga series was awarded the 46th Shogakukan Manga Award in the shōnen category in 2001.
 It respondents in an online poll for Japanese citizens in their mid-twenties voted Case Closed as one of the top three manga they wanted to continue running in publication.
 In France, the series was nominated for the Angoulême Festival Graphic Novel award among the Japanese selection.
 The series ranked on About.com's top continuing manga series of 2010, under the title "Best Underappreciated Gem: Shonen" category.

-Several of the franchise's films were nominated for awards in their home country.
-The ninth film was nominated for the feature film category at the 5th Annual Tokyo Anime Awards, and the next five films were nominees for the Japan Academy Prize for Animation of the Year in their respective years of release.
-The anime series won the Anime Grand Prize at the 2024 TVer Awards, topping the platform's category in total views.